HarleyCoops/automcp/README.md

    - Generated file locations
    - Build logs
    - Next steps for testing
+6. Download the ZIP artifact via the provided button (available even if validation/build fails)

 The web UI provides a user-friendly interface for generating MCP servers without needing to use the command line.